protez/rsms.github.com/_posts/2011-03-02-move-programming-language.md

 I recommend checking out the [website at movelang.org](http://movelang.org/) (albeit being a work in progress) as well as the interactive console, perfect playing around with Move, at [movelang.org/try](http://movelang.org/try/).

 For TextMate junkies, there's also a Move bundle with syntax highlighting, commands for running programs, displaying compiled JavaScript code, AST viewer, etc. [Grab a snapshot of @master](https://github.com/rsms/move/zipball/master) and find Move.tmbundle in the "extras" directory.

+### Installing Move for Node.js using NPM

+First, you need to have [Node.js](http://nodejs.org/) and [NPM](http://npmjs.org/) installed, then in a terminal:

+    $ npm install move

+You should now have both the Move library (compiler and runtime) installed as well as a "move" program which can execute Move scripts.

+    $ move my-move-program.mv

+Or in a Node.js JavaScript file by at one point in time requiring the "move" module (which will enable loading of Move code in Node.js):

+    require('move');
+    require('./my-move-program');

+Note that you can not embed Move into JavaScript but must separate the code into .mv files.